haroonawanofficial/NetMonX/Readme.md

 # Quick Section
 ```
-This will help anyone understand, what this tool is about and how powerful this tool can be in understanding the vulnerabilities
+This will help anyone understand, what this tool is about and how powerful
-on the spot of any system being protected by firewalls, IPS, IDS, NBA, etc
+this tool can be in understanding the vulnerabilities on the spot of any system being
+protected by firewalls, IPS, IDS, NBA, etc

-command:
+Command:
 sudo python3 netmonx.py evade --function disguise_traffic --source-ip 192.168.163.129 --target-ip 192.168.163.129

-output:
+Output:
 [*] Starting advanced traffic disguise with unusual protocols...
 [!]
 Sending fragmented IP-in-IP packet...
 [+] Sent IP-in-IP packet 1 with TTL=40 and payload size=172